hoothin/UserScripts/Pagetual/README.md

 url
 --
-Regexp of the url of target site
+RegExp for the url of target site

 pinUrl
 --
-Sometimes the next link and page element will be inexistence, set this to true so you can select the rule just with url
+Sometimes the next link and page element will be inexistence, set this to true so you can pin the rule just with url

 enable
 --